kotartemiy/pygooglenews/README.md

 ## Working with Google News in Production

 Before we start, if you want to integrate Google News data to your production then I would advise you to use one of the 3 methods described above.
 Why?
-Because you do not want your servers IP address to be locked by Google. **Don't get me wrong, this Python package still works out of the box.**
+Because you do not want your servers IP address to be locked by Google.
+Every time you call any function there is an HTTPS request to Google's servers. **Don't get me wrong, this Python package still works out of the box.**

 1. NewsCatcher's Google News API — all code is written for you, clean & structured JSON output.
 Low price.
 You can test it yourself with no credit card
 2. [ScrapingBee API](https://www.scrapingbee.com?fpr=artem26) which handles proxy rotation for you.
 Each function in this package has `scraping_bee` parameter where you paste your API key.
 You can also try it for free, no credit card required.
 See [example](#scrapingbeeexample)